x-team/symphony-tutorial/README.md

   </xsl:element>
 </xsl:template>
 ```

 and all headers will be changed 1 level down.

-#### c) Remove that inline width from images and make it resized in the server side.
+#### c) Remove the inline width from images and resize it on the server side.

-This one is a vere nice feature to have in a CMS, Symphony provides an extension that resize images and store in cache, and serve the resized image to the frontend.
-The extension is called [JIT Image Manipulation](http://symphonyextensions.com/extensions/jit_image_manipulation/) and futher reading [JIT Image Manipulation Concepts](http://www.getsymphony.com/learn/concepts/view/jit-image-manipulation/).
+This is a very nice feature to have in a CMS, and Symphony provides an extension that resize images and stores the result in cache, serving the resized image to the frontend.
+The extension is called [JIT Image Manipulation](http://symphonyextensions.com/extensions/jit_image_manipulation/).
+You can read more about it at [JIT Image Manipulation Concepts](http://www.getsymphony.com/learn/concepts/view/jit-image-manipulation/).

-To install run `git submodule add https://github.com/symphonycms/jit_image_manipulation.git extensions/jit_image_manipulation --recursive` and install in the extension page in the administrator.
+To install run `git submodule add https://github.com/symphonycms/jit_image_manipulation.git extensions/jit_image_manipulation --recursive` and install in the extension page in the administration.

 In the news file change the line: